 Survival

 Survival is estimated as the percentage of patients still alive at a given time t (in years) after diagnosis.
-We follow the same methodology as that used for the Swiss Cancer Report 2021 – Methods Report .
-A more technical description of the methods is provided in chapter 3 of the Statistical Methods for Cancer Reporting in Switzerland.
+We follow the same methodology as that used for the Swiss Cancer Report 2021 – Methods Report (available only in German).
+A more technical description of the methods is provided in chapter 3 of the Statistical methods for Cancer Reporting in Switzerland.

 The tables and figures of this section can be cited as follows: Title of figure or table (2024).
 Figures: Survival.
 Childhood Cancer Registry.
 URL https://www.childhoodcancerregistry.ch.
 Accessed: date.